How to Get Color Harmony With the Mother Color Technique

 - Mix with a palette knife.

-As a visual reminder of your painting goal and also to make future mixing easier, spread little dots of mother color throughout your palette’s mixing surface.
+As a visual reminder of your painting goal, and also to make future mixing easier, squeeze out several little dots of pure mother color, out of the tube, in your palette’s mixing surface.

 Tone Your Canvas with the Mother Color

-Use the mother color to tone your canvas or support.
-This will give you huge heads up on unifying the look of the painting.
+When using this technique, I always tone my canvas or board with the mother color.
+This gives huge heads up on unifying the look of the painting.

 I like to wipe off the lightest areas of my composition with a rag, to start a very lose drawing.